msk-nightly/msk-nightly/README.md

 ## Hello there 👋 As-salamu Alaikum

 Welcome.
 I'm MSK - a Sunni Muslim Bangali who knows very little about a few things.
-I'm currently an undergraduate student of Mechanical Engineering at the Bangladesh University of Engineering and Technology (BUET).
+I've recently completed my undergraduate in Mechanical Engineering from the Bangladesh University of Engineering and Technology (BUET).

 - 🔭 I’m currently working on myself.
 - 🌱 I’m currently learning about myself (and the world).